 Financial liabilities are classified, at initial recognition, as financial liabilities at fair value through profit or loss, borrowings or payables, as appropriate.
 All financial liabilities are recognised initially at fair value and, in the case of borrowings and payables, net of directly attributable transaction costs.
-The Company's financial liabilities include trade payables, lease liabilities, other liabilities and long-term payables.
+The Company's financial liabilities include trade payables, lease liabilities, other liabilities, short term borrowings and long-term loans and borrowings.